Don’t be SAD

 By Marian Connor

-I was thinking about a presentation we gave last week at Google Campus London about Seasonal Affective Disorder.
-We discussed how it affects us and what we can do to counteract it.
+I was thinking now is a good time to revisit and update this blog about Seasonal Affective Disorder, how it affects us and what we can do to counteract it – updated January 10th, 2018

 We can all recognise how affected we are by seasonal changes.
 Seasons bringing light and warmth are heartily welcomed.
 The cooler darker ones usually greeted with a shrug.
 The best they seem to offer is an opportunity for a wardrobe change which requires partaking in retail therapy.
 Of course you need a new coat, boots, scarves, gloves, the list is endless.
 And there is the opportunity for some festive socialising at the end of the year.